Iceland Real Estate Market Overview 2022

 • More targeted rental housing assistance and continued investment in social housing to promote rent affordability.

-Last year, Iceland’s central bank cut the maximum loan-to-value ratio to 80% from 85%, in an effort to rein in one of Europe’s fastest house-price rallies.
-But almost a year after it was implemented, there is little evidence of a cooling effect so far.
+In 2021, Iceland’s central bank cut the maximum loan-to-value ratio to 80% from 85%, in an effort to rein in one of Europe’s fastest house-price rallies.
+Coupled with rapidly rising interest rates, as well as declining purchasing power caused by high inflation, house price growth is now decelerating sharply, amidst falling property demand.

 In the capital, Reykjavik: